 FAQ

-Yes, with the Triangle World Elite Mastercard, you can make up to 5 roadside assistance calls per year with towing up to 200 km.
-You’ll also get standard roadside assistance services like fuel delivery, winching, and battery jumps.
+Yes, with the Triangle World Elite Mastercard, you'll get a free Gold CT roadside assistance membership.
+This allows you to make up to 5 roadside assistance calls per year with towing up to 250 km.
+You'll also get standard services like emergency fuel delivery, winching, and battery jumps.

 Comments